 About Paiute Meadows Trail Run

-Join Lassen Land and Trails Trust as we showcase the region's premiere trail system with the 27th Annual Paiute Meadows Trail Run!
-The 4.5-mile course is the traditional cornerstone of all three distances as it twists and turns through towering pines, beautiful meadows and challenging climbs.
-The 6-year-old 50K, 3rd-year 50K Relay, BRAND NEW 30K, and half-marathon (13.7) courses rival any true trail race in the region, with challenging climbs, water crossings, and a variety of terrain.
+Join Lassen Land and Trails Trust as we showcase the region's premiere trail system with the 29th Annual Paiute Meadows Trail Run!
+The 4.5-mile course is the traditional cornerstone of all four distances as it twists and turns through towering pines, beautiful meadows and challenging climbs.
+The 50K, 50K Relay, 30K, and half-marathon (13.7) courses rival any true trail race in the region, with challenging climbs, water crossings, and a variety of terrain.
 Almost exclusively on single-track trails, runners experience breathtaking views as they run through a variety of beautiful landscapes.
-We strongly ask you to help us keep each other safe as we implement basic Covid-19 precautions.
 This is a MUST-DO race for trail runners around the entire region.
-For 2022, we will bring back the FREE 1-Mile Kids' trail race for kids 12 and under and Lassen College's Special Olympians.
+For 2024, we will bring back the FREE 1-Mile Kids' trail race for kids 12 and under and Lassen College's Special Olympians.
 Please visit our website for more information.

-Race packet pickup will be hosted at the Susanville Historic Train Depot, 601 Richmond Road, on Friday May 13, from 10 AM to 6 PM.
-We will offer limited registration at packet pickup.
+Race packet pickup will be hosted at the Susanville Historic Train Depot, 601 Richmond Road, on Friday May 10, from 10 AM to 6 PM.
+We will offer late registration at packet pickup.
 For those runners who are driving in on race morning, we will have race packet pickup at Susanville Ranch Park starting at 6 AM.
 There will be absolutely NO race day registration.

-Our Aid stations are stocked with water and Heed electrolyte drink, Hammer gels, potatoes and salt, bananas, oranges, and watermelon, potato chips, M&Ms, ginger Ale, cola, and Mountain Dew.
+Our Aid stations are stocked with water and Hammer Nutrition's Heed electrolyte drink, Hammer gels, bananas, oranges, and watermelon, potato chips, pickles, fruit gummies, M&Ms, ginger Ale and cola.
+As a Trail Sisters-approved event, feminine hygiene products are also available at all Aid Stations.
 Our Aid Stations are staffed by incredibly dedicated community volunteers who will take good care of you out on the course!